End-of-life care: Belgium

 Belgium's first palliative home care team was established in 1987, and the first palliative care unit and hospital care support teams were established in 1991.
 A strong legal and structural framework for palliative care was established in the 1990s, which divided the country into areas of 30, where palliative care networks were responsible for coordinating palliative services.
 Home care was provided by palliative support teams, and each hospital and care home recognized to have a palliative support team.
 In 1999, Belgium ranked second (after the United Kingdom) in the number of palliative care beds per capita.
 In 2001, there was an active palliative care support team in 72% of hospitals and a specialized nurse or active support team in 50% nursing homes.
 Government resources for palliative care doubled in 2000, and in 2007 Belgium was ranked third out of 52 countries worldwide in terms of resources for palliative care.
 (Together with the United Kingdom and Ireland) to raise public awareness under the auspices of EoL 6 According to the Lien Foundation report, Belgium ranks 5th (out of 40 countries worldwide) for the overall level of mortality.

+Indonesia

+Palliative care services in Indonesia were first introduced in 1992 and formally incorporated into national health policy in 2007.
+Indonesia ranked 53rd out of 80 countries in the 2015 Quality of Death Index, reflecting relatively limited integration of end-of-life care into the healthcare system compared to global standards.

+As of 2026, access to end-of-life care remains highly unequal.
+Recent reviews indicate that palliative care services are still limited in availability and are not fully integrated into the national health system, with significant disparities between urban and rural areas.
+The burden of care is often shifted to families due to insufficient institutional support.
+In many cases, patients rely on informal caregiving at home, with substantial financial and emotional strain, and continued reliance on out-of-pocket payments or charitable assistance.

+Assessments described palliative care services as being "in their infancy," with many patients lacking access to appropriate end-of-life care altogether.